shurans/sscnet/README.md

 0. Data format
     1. Depth map :
         16 bit png with bit shifting.
-        Please reference: ./matlab_code/readDepth.m about the depth format.
+        Please refer to `./matlab_code/readDepth.m` for more information about the depth format.
     2. 3D volume:
         First three float stores the origin of the 3D volume in world coordinate.
         Then 16 float of camera pose in world coordinate.
         Followed by the 3D volume encoded by run-length encoding.
-        Please reference: `./matlab_code/utils/readRLEfile.m` for more details.
+        Please refer to `./matlab_code/utils/readRLEfile.m` for more details.
 0. Example code to convert NYU ground truth data: `matlab_code/perpareNYUCADdata.m` This function provides an example of how to convert the NYU ground truth from 3D CAD model annotations provided by:
    Guo, Ruiqi, Chuhang Zou, and Derek Hoiem.
 "Predicting complete 3d models of indoor scenes."